bitcraft/pytmx/readme.md

 Most pytmx objects support loading from XML strings.
-For some objects, they require references to other objects (like a layer has references to a tileset) and won't load from XML.
-If you want to store XML in a database or something, you can still load the entire map with an XML string:
+For some objects, they require references to other objects (like a layer has references to a tileset) and won't load directly from XML.
+They can only be loaded if the entire map is loaded first.
+If you want to store XML in a database or something, you can load the entire map with an XML string:

 ```python
 import pytmx